sjmsjmdsg/2400Lab/README.md

       pscp D:\2400Lab\data\basics.csv u1234567@partch.anu.edu.au:~\comp2400lab

-The pscp command can copy the file from your computer to the remote server, you can enter `pscp` to see other options.
+The scp/pscp command can copy the file from your computer to the remote server, you can enter `man scp`/`pscp` to see other options.

 After copying the data, we use `psql` to enter the database.
 In this lab, we need to copy two csv file in to the database, so we firstly create a new table named *basics*, the schema is shown below: